 Joanne contributes regularly to the Firm’s business blog, lectures on various business law topics, and has published articles on topics such as business law, business succession planning, software licensing and the Consumer Product Safety Improvement Act.
 Joanne presents educational programs to banking clients, covering topics such as lender liability, corporate law, and commercial law developments.

 Joanne is actively involved in the Bucks County community.
-She is a past President of the Bucks County Bar Association and currently serves as Chair of its Bylaws and Strategic Planning Committees.
+She is a past President of the Bucks County Bar Association and currently serves as Chair of its Bylaws Committee.
 She is President of NAMI Bucks County, PA, an affiliate of the National Alliance on Mental Illness, which provides advocacy, support, and education to those living with mental health conditions and the families and loved ones who support them.
-Joanne is also Vice Chair of the Governance Committee of the Village Improvement Association of Doylestown, which oversees the governance of Doylestown Hospital and Pine Run Retirement Community.
-She serves on the Advisory Boards of the Bucks County Children’s Museum and the Bucks County Community College Paralegal Program.
+Joanne also serves on the Boards of the Doylestown Health Foundation and Village Improvement Association of Doylestown, which oversee the governance of Doylestown Hospital and Pine Run Retirement Community.
+She serves on the Advisory Board of the Bucks County Children’s Museum.
 Her past nonprofit board experience includes the Bucks County Symphony, the Bucks County Symphony Foundation, the Bucks County Bar Foundation, the Bucks County Children’s Museum, and the Bucks County Women’s Advocacy Coalition.

 American Bar Association, Pennsylvania Bar Association, Philadelphia Bar Association, Past President Bucks County Bar Association (Chair of Bylaws Committee, Past Chair of Membership and Member Services Committee, Co-founder and Past Chair of its Business Law Section, Member and Past Chair of its Women Lawyers Division)

-President of the Board, National Alliance on Mental Illness
+President of the Board, National Alliance on Mental Illness, Bucks County

 Advisory Board, Bucks County Children's Museum